Community Housing Fund Program Overview

 Understanding the rental mix

-The CHF investment includes affordable rental housing, but it does not include support services or residential care components.
+The CHF investment includes rental housing for low- and moderate- income households, but it does not include support services or residential care components.
 The rental mix must be as follows:

 BC Housing manages the Housing Registry which is central database of subsidized housing.
 It is used by families/individuals applying for units managed by BC Housing and a number of non-profit and co-operative housing providers.